 - It is good to be patient and spend a little extra time with customers to understand their problems and needs.

-- But there is a limit to the amount of time you can dedicate to each customer, so your team needs to be concerned with Time Management to get customers what they want in an efficient manner.
+- But there is a limit to the amount of time you can dedicate to each customer, so your team needs to be up-skilled with Time Management training to get customers what they want in an efficient manner.

 - The best customer service professionals are quick to recognize when they cannot help a customer so they can quickly get that customer to someone who can help.